Equator-Studios/scrapers/README.md

 that it accepts:
 	- required: URL - the actual url that the shapefile is available at
 	- required: updated - last time the data was updated.
-This lets us know when
+This lets us know when to re-process the data and update the listing within the search tool.
 	- required: name - the name of the particual dataset.
-This name is shown to users. we need to re-process the data.
+This name is shown to users.
 	- optional: created - when the data was first hosted by the data provider
 	- optional: description - a description of the data.
 Proper due diligance in terms of attribution is required, so technically not a "optional" field